 The hallmark of IMYC is the step-by-step integration of a "Big Idea" into core curriculum that creates an inter-disciplinary learning experience for students.

-Below are several community outreach opportunities we offer to the middle school students to serve the local Houston community:
+Below are several community outreach opportunities we offer to the middle years students to serve the local Houston community:

 Wishing Tree: Students go to the Galleria Shopping Mall, choose from the Wishing Tree a gift to purchase, and then in pairs or groups go to buy a gift for the person selected.
 During Christmas Season.